Ally Carda: College career

+Professional career

+On December 1, 2025, Carda was drafted sixth overall by the Volts in the AUSL allocation draft.

 International career

 Carda was named to the United States women's national softball team roster in 2015.
 Carda also played for the Red, White, and Blue in 2016 and 2017.
 Carda helped the Red, White, and Blue to a World Cup of Softball Gold Medal in 2015, and a Silver in 2016.
 Carda also won a silver medal at the 2015 Pan American Games and a gold medal at the 2016 Women's Softball World Championship.
 Carda represented Team USA at the 2020 Summer Olympics and won a silver medal.
 At the Tokyo Games, Carda suffered the loss in the gold medal game to Team Japan in two innings of work on July 27, 2021.
 For the tournament, Carda pitched eight innings and scored a run for Team USA.

 On August 31, 2023, Carda was named to the U.S. women's national team for the 2023 Pan American Games.

 Carda represented the United States at the 2024 Women's Softball World Cup and won a silver medal.